The Dangers that Fleet Drivers Face

 Does the driving style of the fleet drivers increase their risk factors?

 Again the answer is yes.
 This is another area that can be discussed during training.
-By consistently reminding your drivers of the dangers certain aspects of driving styles they can reduce the risks.
+By consistently reminding your drivers of the dangers of certain aspects of driving styles they can reduce the risks.
 These styles of driving that need to be avoided include the following;

 What can a company do other than training to reduce the risks on their drivers?